PedroRicoPaula/PedroRicoPaula/README.md

 Hello 👋, I'm Pedro Paula, a highly motivated Web Developer from Portugal.
 I'm learning new languages like C#, .NET and 2 CMS (Umbraco and Tilda).
-Currently, I work with HTML, CSS, JavaScript, PHP, and MySQL.
+Currently, I'm doing an Internship at Ahau Software, I work with HTML, CSS, JavaScript, C#, ASP.NET, and MySQL.
 I use Bootstrap as a JavaScript framework.
 I'm dedicated to enhancing my skills as a developer.